aasaf/askme/README.md

 ---

-**AskMe** - Transform your marketing content with AI-powered insights. 🚀
+**Bixify** - Transform your marketing content with AI-powered insights. 🚀